 Cybersecurity best practices for companies are:

-- Network security: To adhere to cybersecurity best practices for companies, investing in a resilient network security infrastructure is crucial.
-This includes deploying robust elements such as firewalls, intrusion detection and prevention systems (IDPS) and implementing continuous monitoring protocols to swiftly detect and respond to evolving network threats.
+To adhere to cybersecurity best practices for companies, investing in a resilient network security infrastructure is crucial.
+This involves deploying firewalls, IDPS, and continuous monitoring to detect and respond to network threats.

-- Secure development practices: Secure development practices, encapsulated within the framework of the Secure Software Development Lifecycle (SDL), represent a systematic integration of security measures throughout every phase of software development.
-By weaving these practices into the software development process, companies can bolster application security and fortify defenses against potential cyber threats.
+Secure development practices, encapsulated within the framework of the Secure Software Development Lifecycle (SDL), represent a systematic integration of security measures throughout every phase of software development.
+Integrating these practices into development strengthens application security and defends against cyber threats.

 Cybersecurity Best Practices for Evolving Threats in 2024